Practice considerations: Manage your architecture firm’s risk during COVID-19

 3. Be fully aware of the regulatory and governmental realities applicable to each project and each office of your firm, as they will impact virtually every decision you must make.

-Evaluation of your firm's current work
+Regularly evaluate your firm's current work

 Concerns related to persons